-As exemplary of our CUE BiologicsTM platform, we continue to develop supporting data surrounding our current lead clinical candidate, CUE-101 (described below) and are utilizing our $ex\ vivo$ assay capabilities to generate data for proof of concept demonstration with potent, tumor antigen-selective T cell activation.
-The $ex\ vivo$ assays, utilizing clinical samples of peripheral blood mononuclear cells ("PBMCs") for testing and evaluating CUE-100, are expected to provide an informative and representative data set for guiding our assessment with respect to IND filing and clinical development strategy.
-By titrating drug levels and varying the duration of drug exposure, as well as altering the time of endpoint measurements (PD effect), drug concentration and duration of treatment can be correlated with the magnitude and duration of effects, such as antigen-specific T cell activation, expansion and tumor lysis.
+As exemplary of our CUE BiologicsTM platform, we have selected a first lead clinical candidate, CUE-101 (described below) and are utilizing our ex vivo assay capabilities to generate data for proof of concept demonstration with potent, tumor antigen-selective T cell activation.
+The ex vivo assays, utilizing clinical samples of peripheral blood mononuclear cells ("PBMCs") for testing and evaluating CUE-100, are expected to provide an informative and representative data set for guiding our assessment with respect to IND filing and clinical development strategy.
+By titrating drug levels and varying the duration of drug exposure, as well as altering the time of endpoint measurements (PD effect), drug concentration and duration of treatment can be correlated with the magnitude and duration of effects, such as antigen-specific

+T cell activation, expansion and tumor lysis.
 In addition to providing potentially insightful data relating to the prospects of antitumor efficacy in patients, the assays also inform the drug exposure range for antitumor activity as well as provide evidence for clinical biomarker selection and the biopsy schedule for clinical proof of mechanism.